HomeCredit CardsAmexWhich credit cards are best for overseas everyday spending?

 Yes, once your miles are transferred across to the likes of Cathay, Emirates, and Singapore Airlines, the search then begins for premium cabin award seats and that’s where patience and flexibility are required … but no one said this was easy 🙂

-Personally, I get a lot of value from British Airways Avios which I use for short-haul flights within Europe and the US and on most occasions, I find myself getting over 2 cents out of each Avios I use (and therefore over 2 cents for every mile that I transfer across).
+Personally, I get a lot of value from British Airways Avios which I use for short-haul flights within Europe and on most occasions, I find myself getting over 2 cents out of each Avios I use (and therefore over 2 cents for every mile that I transfer across).

 The value you can get out of Capital One Miles through transfers to partners will vary significantly depending on which partner the miles are transferred to and what kind of booking they’re being used for, so don’t expect to get a great return with ease or with every booking that you consider making.
 Your mileage will vary, as they say, but your mileage should be good.